Movement and Motor Resources for Australian Primary Schools

 The essential resources you need for Early Years Literacy, Oral Language and Movement and Motor.

-The Early Years (Ages 3 & 4) are a significant period in a child’s development.
-Here at PLD, we believe that it is essential for
+The Early Years (Ages 3 & 4) are a significant period in a child’s development and therefore we have compiled the Ultimate Early Years Literacy

 Letter Formation for Little People – Foundation Font – Step 1